julelang/manual/src/comptime/reflection.md

 The `comptime::TypeOf` function will return type information wrapper for the type.
 This wrapper provides some functionalities according the type.

 The type information wrapper provides only functionalities for the type.
-Not declaration, generic instances and other analysis-related informations.
+Not declaration, generic instances and other analysis-related information.

 ## Introduction to Reflection for Values